 The CMU Protection Complémentaire (CMU–C) provides free health insurance cover for those on a low income, whether unemployed, employed, or self-employed.

-'Inactive' expats under the age of retirement are entitled to access the CMU-C, provided they have first obtained affiliation to the CMU de base.
+'Inactive' expats under the age of retirement are entitled to access the CMU-C, provided they have first obtained affiliation to PUMA.

 If you are in employment or run a small business you would also be entitled to access to the CMU-C, provided you meet the income criteria.